10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 How to prospect on social media

-If you’re not evolving your selling, prospects will be contacting your competitors instead.
-Is your sales organisation adapting its selling process to keep up with the evolution of sales?
+Prospects will contact your competitors if you’re not evolving your selling.
+Is your sales organization adapting its selling process to keep up with the evolution of sales?
 Challenge yourself by trying something in this article and share your results with us on social media.
-For now, let’s start by answering this question, Where are your target customers congregating on social media?
+Let’s start by answering this question: Where are your target customers congregating on social media?

 How to prospect on social media, find your audience, have conversations with prospects, get past gatekeepers.
 Social media selling